jameskaupert/learning-stuff/aws-ccp-exampro/26-tco-and-migration.md

 4. Platform Perspective: CTO, IT Managers, Solutions Architects

 - how to update staff skills and organizations processes necessary to deliver and optimize cloud solutions and services

+5. Security Perspective: CISO, IT Security Managers, IT Security Analysts

+- how to update the staff skills and organizational processes that are necessary to ensure architecture deployed in the cloud aligns to security control requirements, resiliency, and compliance requirements